siddhi-io/siddhi-map-avro/docs/api/latest.md

 define stream userStream (name string, age int );

 ```
 <p style="word-wrap: break-word">Above configuration will do a custom Avro input mapping.
-The input avro message containing user info will be converted to a siddhi event using the schema retrived from schema registry.<br>Expected input is a byte array.</p>
+The input avro message containing user info will be converted to a siddhi event using the schema retrived from given schema registry(localhost:8081).<br>Expected input is a byte array.</p>